 The President’s Office oversees much of the administrative work that goes into running Cape Breton University.
 The President and Vice-Chancellor, is the Chief Executive Officer of Cape Breton University and he provides leadership for all academic, administrative, financial, and physical programs, in keeping with the University’s mandate.
 He’s also responsible for implementing all policies approved by the Board of Governors, as well as other pertinent legislation and regulations.
 The President also represents Cape Breton University to governments, academic agencies and other organizations.

-Reporting to the President, the Vice President, Finance & Administration is responsible for all non-academic operations of the University.
-Working in cooperation with Senior Management Group members, the Vice-President provides leadership on administrative and financial matters of concern to the University.
+Reporting to the President, the Vice-President, Finance & Operations is responsible for all non-academic operations of the University.
+Working in cooperation with President’s Council, the Vice-President provides leadership on administrative and financial matters of concern to the University.
 The Vice-President, in the capacity of treasurer of the institution, serves as a member of the University’s Board of Governors.

 The Facilities Management department is responsible for the physical plant maintenance of campus.
 This includes overseeing major renovation projects and campus expansion projects to ensuring housekeeping, grounds work and maintenance are carried out on a regular basis throughout campus.
 This office oversees the many sub-contracted project teams associated with its function as well as management of the Canada Games Complex, campus residences, food services and conference services also flow through this department.

 The Human Resources department oversees the recruitment and management of Cape Breton University faculty and staff.
 In addition to helping the University set policies and procedures, this office maintains good working relationships with respective unions, managers and other employee groups.
 This department also oversees the functions of Occupational Health & Safety.